tracim/tracim/backend/doc/cli.md

 tracimcli help
 ```

-or use the interactive mode :
+or use the interactive mode:

 ```shell
 tracimcli